Tuesday, 21 May 2013

 Ali

 Over the summer Ali will share some of the looks she and Leesa create, as well as giving a little more insight into how the image consultation process works and why it's a valuable thing to spend time and money on.
-We also hope to involve Leesa in some scarf styling tutorials for The Boutique Gallery at Jaeger.
+We also hope to involve Leesa in some scarf styling tutorials.

 The Boutique Gallery Launch Party at Jaeger - SS13